CHanson92/javascript-challenge/README.md

 * 28/03/2018 - Created Components to get the GeoJSON as props.
 * 29/03/2018 - Got a single marker on the map, with data fed through as props.
 * 31/03/2018 - Changed from Google Maps API to React Leaflet and moved ComponentDidMount from App to MapContainer.
+* 01/03/2018 - Removed ComponentDidMount and directly imported the GeoJSON.